syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 T> You can use of GetText, SetText, GetNumber and SetNumber methods from worksheet object that enable users to get/set values without range object.

+## Accessing a Relative Cell or Range ##

+By default, the range is accessed from worksheet with given row and column index.
+You can access the range relatively to the existing range object by using ExcelRangeIndexerMode options.

+Following code example illustrates how to access the range relatively to the existing range object in XlsIO.

+N> Here row and column indexes in the range are "one based".

+{% tabs %}
+{% highlight c# %}

+ExcelEngine excelEngine = new ExcelEngine();

+IApplication application = excelEngine.Excel;

+application.DefaultVersion = ExcelVersion.Excel2013;

+// Setting range index mode to relative.

+application.RangeIndexerMode = ExcelRangeIndexerMode.Relative;

+IWorkbook workbook = application.Workbooks.Create(1);

+IWorksheet sheet = workbook.Worksheets[0];

+// Creating a range by specifying cells address.

+IRange range1 = sheet.Range["A3:C5"];

+// Accessing a range relatively to the existing range by specifying cell row and column index.

+range1[2, 2].Text = "Returns B4 cell";

+// Creating a Range of cells specifying cell row and column index.

+IRange range2 = sheet.Range[5, 1, 10, 3];

+// Accessing a range relatively to the existing range of cells by specifying cell row and column index.

+range1[2, 2, 3, 3].Text = "Returns range of cells B6 to C7";

+workbook.SaveAs("Range.xlsx");

+workbook.Close();

+excelEngine.Dispose();

+{% endhighlight %}

+{% highlight vb %}

+Dim excelEngine As ExcelEngine = New ExcelEngine

+Dim application As IApplication = excelEngine.Excel

+application.DefaultVersion = ExcelVersion.Excel2013

+' Setting range index mode to relative.

+application.RangeIndexerMode = ExcelRangeIndexerMode.Relative

+Dim workbook As IWorkbook = application.Workbooks.Create(1)

+Dim sheet As IWorksheet = workbook.Worksheets(0)

+Dim range1 As IRange = sheet.Range("A3:C5")

+' Accessing a range relatively to the existing range by specifying cell row and column index.

+range1(2, 2).Text = "Returns B4 cell"

+Dim range2 As IRange = sheet.Range(5, 1, 10, 3)

+' Accessing a range relatively to the existing range of cells by specifying cell row and column index.

+range1(2, 2, 3, 3).Text = "Returns range of cells B6 to C7"

+workbook.SaveAs("Range.xlsx")

+workbook.Close()

+excelEngine.Dispose()

+{% endhighlight %}
+{% endtabs %}

 ### Accessing Discontinuous Ranges

 You can also access discontinuous ranges and add them to the **RangesCollection**.
 You can modify the contents or applying formatting of discontinuous range through RangeCollection instance.